paeby/UserCounter/README.md

 ## Building and running the project

-Please find below the prerequisites, and the steps to run the `Kafka User Counter` application.
+Please find below the prerequisites and the steps to run the `Kafka User Counter` application.

 ### Prerequisites
 * It is a `Scala` project, so you need to install `sbt` to compile the project.
 Please refer to this link [SBT installation](https://docs.scala-lang.org/getting-started/sbt-track/getting-started-with-scala-and-sbt-on-the-command-line.html).
-* `Kafka` service should be running locally on port `9092` (this can be configured in the `application.conf`)
+* `Kafka` service should be running locally on port `9092`
 * `Zookeeper` service should be running locally on port `2181`

+Hostname and port of `Kafka` and `Zookeeper` can be configured in `src/main/resources/application.conf`)

 ### Building the project
 * Inside a terminal, clone the project `git clone https://github.com/paeby/UserCounter.git` and go inside `UserCounter` folder.
-* At the root of the project, simply run `sbt compile`.
+* At the root of the project, run `sbt compile`.
 All dependencies should be successfully downloaded.

 ### Starting the application
-* You can run the script `create_kafka_topics.sh` which will create one topic `userframes` that will be read from the application, one topic `usercounter` where the unique user count per time frame will be published.
-The script also publishes 1000 user frames (from `sampledata.json` file) to `userframes` topic.
+* You can run the script `create_kafka_topics.sh` which creates one topic `userframes` that will be read by the application, and one topic `usercounter` where the application will publish the count of unique `User IDs` per time frame.
+The script also publishes 1000 `User frames` (from `sampledata.json` file) to `userframes` topic.
 You can modify directly the script if ports / hostnames of `Kafka` and `Zookeeper` are different in your environment.
 * Then, you can run `sbt run` and the application will start.
-* The count of unique user IDs per minute is published to `usercounter` topic, so you can simply look at the results with `kafka-console-consumer --bootstrap-server [KAFKA_BROKER_HOST]:[KAFKA_BROKER_PORT] --topic usercounter`.
+* The count of unique `User IDs` per minute is published to `usercounter` topic, so you can look at the results with `kafka-console-consumer --bootstrap-server [KAFKA_BROKER_HOST]:[KAFKA_BROKER_PORT] --topic usercounter`.
     * It publishes the JSON message `{"uniqueUsers":1,"ts":1468245240}` corresponding to the number of unique users in the time window beginning at `ts`.
     * Performance metrics are also output to the console (every 10k user frames processed)